89luca89/distrobox/README.md

 Usage:

 	distrobox-create --image registry.fedoraproject.org/fedora-toolbox:35 --name fedora-toolbox-35
+	distrobox-create --clone fedora-toolbox-35 --name fedora-toolbox-35-copy

 Options:

-	--image/-i:		image to use for the container	default: registry.fedoraproject.org/fedora-toolbox:35 --name/-n:		name for the distrobox		default: fedora-toolbox-35 --help/-h:		show this message
+	--image/-i:		image to use for the container	default: registry.fedoraproject.org/fedora-toolbox:35 --name/-n:		name for the distrobox		default: fedora-toolbox-35 --clone/-c:		name of the distrobox container to use as base for a new container this will be useful to either rename an existing distrobox or have multiple copies of the same environment.
+	--help/-h:		show this message
 	--verbose/-v:		show more verbosity
 	--version/-V:		show version